What is low acid coffee?

 Roasted By: Java Planet

-Java Planet is an extremely ethical and nature conscious roaster.
+Java Planet is an extremely ethical and environmentally friendly roaster.
 Their low acid Guatemalan beans air organic, fair trade and SMBC Bird-Friendly!
 But they get more than just their priorities right.
-This coffee balances notes of fruit, caramel and chocolate in a creamy and smooth body.
+This coffee balances notes of fruit, caramel & chocolate in a creamy & smooth body.
 This is one of many great options from Java Planet that are tasty and easy on the tummy.
 Organic low acid coffee at it's best!

 3. Low Acid House Blend